MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) You need to set a query language for each dataset and the default is Standard SQL.`

-**Quick reason:** You need to set a query language for each dataset and the default is Standard SQL.

 <details>
 <summary>Full explanation</summary>